 Activists have called on the Lebanese government to repeal a law that allows rapists to walk free by marrying their victims.
 Under Article 522 of the Lebanese Penal Code, perpetrators can exploit a legal loophole that states once women are married, they are expected to “surrender their rights to bodily autonomy”.
 In April, Lebanese artist Mireille Honein hung wedding dresses on Beirut’s seafront to protest the anti-women legislation.

-5. In Saudi Arabia, women still can’t drive (or get a passport without a man’s approval)
+5. In Saudi Arabia, women still can’t get a passport without a man’s approval

-Saudi Arabia may have been elected to the UN women’s council, but it’s still unquestionably one of the worst nations for gender equality.
-It’s also the only country in the world where women are legally prohibited from driving.
-Last year, Saudi women launched a social media protest under the hashtag #IWillDriveMyCarJune15.
-Despite generating over a million Twitter mentions, the ban is yet to be lifted.
+Saudi Arabia may have been elected to the UN women’s council and recently overturned a ban on women driving but it’s still unquestionably one of the worst nations for gender equality.
 To date, women in Saudi Arabia are still forbidden from obtaining a passport, marrying, and accessing certain government services without permission from a male guardian.

 6. In Iran, a woman can be jailed for ignoring the country’s strict dress code